Clickable arrow icon In this article

 1. Regular SIP

 A regular SIP is the simplest type of investment plan.
 Under this SIP, the investor invests a fixed amount at regular intervals.
-The SIP frequency can be monthly, bi-monthly, quarterly or half-yearly.
+The SIP frequency can be monthly, bi-monthly, quarterly, or half-yearly.
 Furthermore, there are daily and weekly SIPs as well.
 However, these are not highly recommended ones.
-While choosing a SIP, investors can mention the SIP duration, instalment amount and frequency.
-In a regular SIP, one cannot change the investment amount during the tenure of the investment.
+When choosing an SIP, investors can specify the SIP duration, installment amount, and frequency.
+In a regular SIP, you can mention the SIP duration, installment amount, and frequency, but you cannot change the investment amount during the tenure of the investment.

 2. Top-up SIP